 Note for all programs:

-Each person with a disability can bring one caregiver at no charge.
+Each person with a disability can bring one family member, friend, or caregiver at no charge.
 If a person with a disability needs two caregivers to participate, then that person can bring two caregivers at no charge.

 Checks payable to: